The Free Association: History

 The Free Association was founded as a performance group in 2014 by Austentatious cast member Graham Dickson and sketch comedy duo Max and Ivan; alongside Nell Mooney, Jessica Ransom, Freya Parker and Joseph Morpurgo.

 The group grew to become a theatre and school, hosted shows and classes at their main theatre above the De Beauvoir Arms in Haggerston, London and the Lord Stanley in Camden, London from 2015 to 2025.
 They also toured shows to Soho Theatre, Underbelly Boulevard and Edinburgh Fringe Festival.
-The FA is currently building a new venue in Southwark, London, set to open in October 2025.

 Dickson served as Artistic Director of the theatre until 2022, succeeded by Naomi Petersen until 2024.
 Since 2025, the theatre has been programmed by an Artistic Committee, composed of Katharine Bennett-Fox, Sam Roulston and Briony Redman.

 After 11 years operating from a fringe venue in East London, The FA opened its first permanent venue in London, UK, in October 2025.
 The arts venue, based on Old Union Yard Arches in Southwark, South London, features a café, bar and 104-seat theatre.
 Opening on the 16th of October, The Free Association's venue is a home for improv and alternative comedy in the UK.